ianthetechie/uniffi-starter/README.md

 Just open up the `android` project in Android Studio and you're good to go.
 It took forever to get the tooling right, but now that it's there, it just works.
-Note that the app target is intentionally left blank.
+Note that the app target is intentionally super barebones;
+it's only there to illustrate how Gradle project dependencies work within a single workspace.

 #### Stuff to look at